Bathur/Tool-UnityAssetCleaner/README.md

 - Delete of judgment, to determine from dependence from BuildSettings and Resources.

 # License
-This script is under the MIT License.
+This project is under the MIT License.